IBM/contingent-plan-executor/README.md

 ## 1. Running the app

-**This app makes use of [tensorflow](https://www.tensorflow.org/).
-To avoid issues with CPU/GPU configuration, we recommend following their installation guide [here](https://www.tensorflow.org/install/pip).**

 ### Local Run

 Install the dependencies listed in the requirements.txt file to be able to run the app locally.